ROCm/rocBLAS/docs/source/Programmers_Guide.rst

    trsm_gtest.cpp
    blas1_gtest.cpp

-In the C++ file, perform these steps:
+In the C++ file, follow these steps:

 A. Include the header files related to the tests, as well as ``type_dispatch.hpp``.
-For example:
+Example:

 .. code-block:: c++